 Program courses are more characteristic of U.S. university courses, student-centered, continuous assessment, daily or weekly assignments.
 Average course size: 10-14 students.

-Are the UAM (Madrid) and UAH (Alcalá) courses listed on the Skidmore and Tufts website and on this website always offered?
+Are the UAM (Madrid) and UAH (Alcalá) courses listed on the Skidmore and Tufts website always offered?

 Yes, you are required to obtain a student visa prior to departure, unless you are an EU citizen.
 Once you are admitted, your Study Abroad office will inform you and provide a packet of information detailing the visa process.
 Tufts and Skidmore students will have their visas “batch processed” by the program abroad manager at your institution (this may also be possible for those applying from institutions other than Tufts and Skidmore).

 Please note: You must have a passport, valid for at least six months beyond the end date of the program, before you can apply for a visa.